 Online, through the SSA website

-In person, by visiting a local SSA office
+In person, by visiting your local Social Security office

-We highly recommend going into your local SSA office if you're applying without a lawyer.
-(You should call to make an appointment first).
+We highly recommend going to your local SSA office if you're applying without a lawyer.
+(You should call to make an appointment first.)
 The SSA staff can’t give you legal advice, but they can answer any questions about the form.
-If you’re applying with a disability lawyer, they should either fill out this form for you or walk you through the most advantageous way to apply on your own.
+If you’re applying with a disability lawyer, they can walk you through the most advantageous way to complete the application.

 Function report (Form SSA-3373-BK) to discuss how your condition limits your activities